Külüg Khan: Early life

 He was the first son of Darmabala and Dagi of the influential Khunggirad clan, and the full brother of Ayurbarwada.
 He was sent to Mongolia to assume an army that defended the western front of the Yuan against Kaidu, de facto ruler of the Chagatai Khanate, and other princes in Central Asia under him.
 In 1289, Khayishan's force was nearly routed and the Kipchak commander, Tutugh, rescued him from capture by Kaidu's army.
-In 1301 he clashed with Kaidu, who died from a battle wound.
+In 1301, he clashed with Kaidu, who died from a battle wound.
 In recognition of the great success, Külüg Khan was given the title of Prince Huaining (懷寧王) in 1304.

 When Chapar attacked Duwa, Temür helped the latter and sent an army under Khayishan.
-In 1306 Khayishan forced Melig Temür, a son of Ariq Böke, who was aligned himself with Kaidu to accept a surrender in the Altai Mountains and pushed Kaidu's successor Chapar westward.
+In 1306 Khayishan forced Melig Temür, a son of Ariq Böke, who had aligned himself with Kaidu, to accept a surrender in the Altai Mountains and pushed Kaidu's successor Chapar westward.
 For these military achievements he gained a high reputation among Mongol princes and non-Mongol corps.
 Since his uncle Temür Khan did not have a male heir, he was considered a major candidate for the emperor.

 Enthronement

-In 1307 when Temür Khan died, he returned eastward to Karakorum and watched the situation.
-Temür's widow Bulugan of the Bayaud tribe had kept away the Khunggirad-mothered brothers of Khayishan and Ayurbarwada and attempted to set up Ananda, a Muslim cousin of Temür, who was the prince of An-hsi.
-Her alliance was supported by some senior officials of the Secretariat under Aqutai.
+In 1307 when Temür Khan died, Külüg Khan returned eastward to Karakorum and watched the situation.
+Temür's widow Bulugan of the Bayaud tribe had kept away the Khunggirad-mothered brothers of Khayishan and Ayurbarwada and attempted to set up Ananda, a Muslim cousin of Temür, who was the prince of Anxi.
+Her alliance was supported by some senior officials of the Secretariat under Aqutai, the Chancellor of the Left.
 They made Bulugan regent and intended to put Ananda on the throne.
-Ananda was a popular prince who successfully protected the province of the Yuan against the Ögedeid and Chaghatayid armies and had a bulk of the imperial army under him in An-hsi.
-But he lacked of military power in the imperial capital city and was a Muslim opposed to the majority of the Yuan Mongols.
+Ananda was a popular prince who had successfully defended the Yuan against the Ögedeid and Chagatayid armies and had a bulk of the imperial army under him in Anxi.
+However, he lacked military power in the imperial capital city and was a Muslim, as opposed to the majority of the Yuan Mongols.

 The Darkhan Harghasun, Tura, a great-great-grandson of Chagatai Khan, and Yakhutu, a descendant of Tolui, fought for the candidacy of Darmabala's sons against them.
-The pro-Darmabala faction arrested Ananda and Bulghan by coup and recalled Ayurbarwada and Dagi from Henan.
-Then, Khayishan decided to hold the coronation ceremony in Shangdu just as his great-grandfather Kublai Khan did, and advanced southward with thirty thousand soldiers from Mongolia.
-He was welcomed by Ayurbarwada, who gave up emperorship, and ascended to the throne.
-He had executed Ananda and Bulughan before succession.
-Ariq Böke's son, Melig-Temür, was also executed because of his support for Ananda.
+The pro-Darmabalaid faction arrested Ananda and Bulugan by coup and recalled Ayurbarwada and Dagi from Henan.
+Then, Khayishan decided to hold the coronation ceremony in Shangdu just as his great-grandfather Kublai Khan did and advanced southward with thirty thousand soldiers from Mongolia.
+He was welcomed by Ayurbarwada, who gave up emperorship, and ascended to the throne, having executed Ananda and Bulugan prior to his succession.
+Ariq Böke's son, Melig Temür, was also executed because of his support for Ananda.

 Khayishan's enthronement at Shangdu on June 21, 1307, was performed properly at a kurultai.
-After that he made his younger brother Ayurbarwada the heir apparent and they promised that their descendants would succeed each other on relay.
+After that, he made his younger brother Ayurbarwada the heir apparent, and they promised that their descendants would succeed each other in relay.